 - d.
 Coordinate site assembly efforts with pollution remediation programs of the City, Port Authority, Metropolitan Council and State.
-Successful redevelopment of industrial sites requires "clean bills of health" in order to attract major new investments.
-This "clean bill of health" is required both by the Federal Environmental Protection Agency (EPA), and the Minnesota Pollution Control Agency (PCA), the latter of which undertakes all regulatory oversight of cities and local economic development agencies that engage in acquiring and cleaning up polluted sites.
+Redevelopment of industrial sites has to meet the regulations required both by the Federal Environmental Protection Agency (EPA), and the Minnesota Pollution Control Agency (PCA).
+The PCA undertakes all regulatory oversight of cities and local economic development agencies that engage in acquisition and clean up of polluted sites.
 A formal Response Action Plan (RAP) is prepared for each site being redeveloped, so that the PCA can review and approve the specific contamination clean-up efforts to be undertaken, based on the specific pollutants and the best technical and cost-effective methods that can be used.
 Several remediation grant programs are available, and they are managed on a competitive basis.
 These include Minnesota DEED's and Met Council's Contamination Clean-Up Programs, and Grants and Loans for clean-up through the Federal EPA. - e.
 Reduce the time and costs for pollution remediation on developable parcels.
 Parcel acquisition funding may also be used for pollution remediation when such remediation would deter new investments in major parcel development.

-B-9 Explore options for building reuse by attracting smaller, artisanal, creative enterprises - and thereby nurturing entrepreneurship.
+Explore options for building reuse by attracting smaller, artisanal, creative enterprises - and thereby nurturing entrepreneurship.